The most important thing in communication is hearing what isn’t said…

-Having regular communication is extremely imperative in the current dynamic business environment with people you are working with to stay proactive and informed.
+Regular communication is imperative in the current dynamic business environment with people you are working with to stay proactive and informed.

-In our personal life also communication holds a vital position, as it bridge’s gaps and connects people with new ideas, expression and vision.
+Communication also holds a vital position in our personal life, as it bridges gaps and connects people with new ideas, expressions and visions.

 So does one need to be an extrovert to be able to communicate with its surroundings?
 Or an introvert suffers poor communication skills?
-Your communication style speaks a lot about how you deal with people and situations along with their probability of being positive, negative or assertive.
+Your communication style speaks a lot about how you deal with people and situations and their probability of being positive, negative, or assertive.

-Experts believed that an appropriate communication style helps in avoiding conflict as well as solve issues both in personal and professional life.
+Experts believe that an appropriate communication style helps avoid conflict and solve issues both in personal and professional life.
 So let us understand the different communication styles and the best one that you can relate to your personality.

 Effectively Communication Styles: